canonical/katib-operators/README.md

 ## Setting Custom Images for Katib Controller

 Katib controller comes with a set of preconfigured images that are used in Katib workloads.
-These images are part of the charm configuration under `images` in the `charms/katib-controller/config.yaml` file.
-The following is a list of default images used:
+This is the list of default images used in charm.

 ```json
 {